 The FIDE President has the right to business class travel by air, sea or rail, at the Organiser's expense.
-If other travel conditions are not specified in the contract signed by FIDE and the Organiser, all other Principals shall be compensated by the Organiser for their travel expenses up to a maximum of one thousand one hundred (1,100) USD if travelling from the same continent, up to one thousand five hundred (1,500) USD if travelling from another continent.
+If other travel conditions are not specified in the contract signed by the Organiser and FIDE, all other Principals shall be compensated by the Organiser for their travel expenses up to a maximum of one thousand one hundred (1,100) USD if travelling from the same continent, up to one thousand five hundred (1,500) USD if travelling from another continent.

-5.4.
+5. 4.
 Accommodation of the FIDE Principals

-Accommodation with full board in a suite in a 4-5-star hotel is offered by the Organiser for the FIDE President.
-Accommodation with full board in a standard room in the same hotel is offered by the Organiser for each Principal.
+Accommodation with full board in a suite in a 4-5-star hotel is to be offered by the Organiser for the FIDE President.
+Accommodation with full board in a standard room in the same hotel is to be offered by the Organiser for each Principal.
 Extra expenses are covered by the Organiser only for the FIDE President.